megananne/antiqueauction/README.md

 In this project i have built a full-stack site based around business and logic used to control a centrally-owned dataset.
 This is an ecommerce site that allows users to purchase antiques from the site.
 I decided not to use the project ideas and to create a website which sells antiques instead.
 I thought this kind of site would be a good way of showing the skills i have gained throughout the course.
 I have used HTML and CSS for the front end design off the project as well as Bootstrap and Font Awsome to contribute to the design of each page. i have done a lot of research on antique websites to see what the main products that are sold, the design off an antique website such as colour schemes, fonts and layouts.
+When doing the research for this project i realised there was a wide range of products i could choose.
+I decided to narrow it down to products i thought were most likely to sell such as antique funiture and toys.

 ## UX

 ## Features

+* Search bar on the home page to easily search by products.
+*

 ## Features left to implement